Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Notes for fast implementation

 \textbf{Quadrature.} Quadrature is required to assemble or apply the action of the matrix $D_\psi$.
 For instance, in the obstacle problem, given $\psi_\hp$ we must compute (I) $(\zeta_i, \E^{-\psi_\hp})_{L^2(\Omega)}$ and (II) $(\zeta_i, \E^{-\psi_\hp} \zeta_j)_{L^2(\Omega)}$ for each basis function $\zeta_i, \zeta_j \in \Psi_\hp$.
 In our implementation we opted for a fast but non-standard quadrature.
 We consider the approximations $\E^{-\psi_\hp} \approx \sum_{k} c_k \zeta_k$ for (I) and $\E^{-\psi_\hp} \zeta_j \approx \sum_{k} \tilde{c}_k \zeta_k$ for (II).
 Once the expansions are performed, the integrals (I) and (II) are computed efficiently due to the orthogonality and support properties of the basis functions in $\Psi_\hp$.
 The integrals are only exact if $\E^{-\psi_\hp}$ is a piecewise constant.
 Nevertheless, experimentally the quadrature rule provided excellent results with the hpG solver exhibiting robustness against polynomial aliasing \cite[Ch.~2.4.1.2]{Karniadakis2005}.
 This quadrature scheme does not preserve symmetry in $D_\psi$ but when tested against a symmetry-conserving Clenshaw--Curtis quadrature scheme \cite{Clenshaw1960, trefethen2008} we found that the non-standard route allowed for quicker assembly of $D_\psi$ and actually reduced the number of nonlinear and GMRES iterations required for the obstacle problem solve.
 We use the same technique for the action and assembly of $D_\psi$ in the gradient-type case.

 \textbf{Inexact solves.} Speedups are available if one does not solve the Newton linear systems exactly but rather terminates the linear system iterative solver once the error falls below a user-chosen tolerance.
+Theoretical guarantees are an open problem.